stijn-dejongh/lovecraft_public_domain/manuscript/whisperer_in_darkness.md

 at the ready availability of such a friend; but did not let my puzzlement deter me from entering the motor to which he gestured me.
-It was not the small ancient car I had expected from Akeley's descriptions, but a large and immaculate specimen of recent pattern--apparently Noyes's own, and bearing Massachusetts licence plates with the amusing  "sacred codfish " device of that year.
+It was not the small ancient car I had expected from Akeley's descriptions, but a large and immaculate specimen of recent pattern--apparently Noyes's own, and bearing Massachusetts licence plates with the amusing _"sacred codfish"_ device of that year.
 My guide, I concluded, must be a summer transient in the Townshend region.

 Noyes climbed into the car beside me and started it at once.
 I was glad that